paulshryock/Express-Starter/README.md

 [![JWT Compatible][jwt-compatible-icon]][jwt]

-Fork this repository to start a new project with Express.
+Fork this repository to start a new server-side API with Express and Mongoose.

 This is an open source project which uses the [The Hippocratic License][license].